-According to stats from CoStar for Q3 2019, rents in the Roxbury-Dorchester retail market currently hover at just below \$25 PSF with vacancies well below the metro average and other Boston City neighborhood submarkets.
+According to statistics from the CoStar Group for quarter three 2019, rents in the Roxbury-Dorchester retail market currently hover at just below \$25 per square foot with vacancies well below the metro average and other City of Boston neighborhood submarkets.
 The general retail format dominates in this market (independents and free-standing retailers), with power centers like South Bay and neighborhood centers like Grove Hall (most anchored by grocery and other regional and national chain tenants) rounding out the mix.

-Figure F.1: Roxbury-Dorchester Retail Overview
+Table F.1: Roxbury-Dorchester Retail Overview